SIR JOSEPH JONAS (1845 - 1921)

 After reading the details of the court case, it is absolutely preposterous to suggest that Joseph was in anyway prejudicing the interests of the state.
 At the time these so called "offences" took place Britain was not even at war with Germany.
 Sir Joseph was doing what he had always had done, protecting his business interests.
 As one of Sheffield's leading steel manufacturer's, he would naturally be keen to know of the latest developments in the fields of weaponry and ordnance - his business like many today depended on knowing the right people and being in the right place at the right time.
 It was what he and his partner had done for many years and so what had changed.

-This coupled with the fact that Joseph was also Jewish to boot, inspired the prosecution or to my mind the persecution of Joseph.
+This coupled with the fact that Joseph was may have been perceived as Jewish to boot, (see note 6) inspired the prosecution or to my mind the persecution of Joseph.
 The ridiculous attempts after the trial to deport or repatriate him to Germany did nor succeed although it involved a lengthy legal battle with the Home Office.

 There is no doubt that the case took a heavy toll on Joseph who was 72 years old at the time the case started.
 Sir Joseph Jonas died in Endcliffe House, Enfield in 1921 due to a stroke.
 The University of Sheffield's Centenary History "Steel City Scholars" mentions the case on page 80-81.
 It reveals that Sir Joseph was well liked in the city and even after his public humiliation he was still referred to as "Sir Joseph" by his workforce.
 It records that the general view in Sheffield was that the punishment was excessive but then curiously adds that his actions were most unwise at a time of Anglo-German tensions.
 If that was the case why did the authorities bring a case in 1918 and not 1913?
 Even as late as May 1916 was still making large and significant donations to the University of Sheffield, surely not the actions of a man who was acting in a manner prejudicial to the state.